stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 Now that you have the Visual Web Terminal started, wait a few seconds for it to `oc login` to your hub cluster.

-No need to worry about downloading and setting up the various command line tools such as `kubectl` or `oc` as they are already included with Visual Web Terminal.
+You don't need to worry about downloading and setting up the various command line tools such as `kubectl` or `oc` as they are already included with Visual Web Terminal.
 Don't worry about **KUBECONFIG**.
 Visual Web Terminal will use your existing credentials you used to login to the Red Hat Advanced Cluster Management for Kubernetes web console.
 You'll receive a.
 You'll receive a **Visual Web Terminal is ready** message when the login and setup is complete.

 ## The basic components

-Now that you have the Visual Web Terminal started
+Now that you have the Visual Web Terminal started, let's take a look at the various areas of the web based terminal session.

 ![Basics diagram](images/VisualWebTerminalBasics.png)